 You’ve noticed that you aren’t receiving the same treatment as your coworkers.
 Perhaps it’s because you’re the oldest one at work, or because of your race, disability or gender.
 Regardless of the reason, you feel uncomfortable and helpless in the face of workplace discrimination.

 Fortunately, California law prohibits workplace discrimination—or unequal treatment based on an employee’s personal characteristics.
-Therefore, if you feel that you are a victim of workplace discrimination, it is in your best interest to contact a workplace discrimination lawyer at Pimentel Law.
+Therefore, if you feel that you are a victim of workplace discrimination, it is in your best interest to contact a discrimination lawyer in Los Angeles at Pimentel Law.
 An attorney for unfair treatment at work can outline all of your rights and options based on your situation.

 Prohibited Workplace Discrimination